Updated 30 November 2021

-The Victorian Government has introduced a new ‘windfall gains tax’ to apply from 1 July 2023 that will see Victorian landowners pay tax on windfall gains accrued when the value of their land increases due to the actions of government, including government decisions to rezone land.
+The Victorian Government has created a new Act known as the Windfall Gains Tax Act 2021 to establish the windfall gains tax.
+The Act, which was passed on 30 November 2021, will see landowners pay tax on windfall gains accrued when the value of their land increases by more than $100,000 due to the actions of government, including government decisions to rezone land.

 This information is important for landowners and land developers who are affected by this tax.